AK1944-Team/AK1944/README.md

 ## 👥 Contributors & Supporters

-We are grateful to all the people who have contributed to this project and helped preserve the history of the Home Army.
+We are grateful to all the people who have contributed to this project and helped preserve the history of the AK.

 ### 🎨 UX/UI Design Team